Acellera/moleculekit/README.md

 If you get an error at building about numpy missing, check this issue https://github.com/pyodide/pyodide/issues/4347

+#### Debugging segmentation faults in Cython part

+1. Put a reproducible script in a file like `segfault.py`
+2. Modify setup.py to have `-g` as compile flag instead of `-O3`
+3. Recompile extensions with `python setup.py build_ext --inplace`
+4. Execute script with gdb like `gdb --args python segfault.py`
+5. Execute `run` and then `bt 10` to show the backtrace
+6. Have fun

 ## Citing MoleculeKit

 If you use this software in your publication please cite: